 Procrastination is something I think everyone has experienced.
 It’s a very common productivity problem, and on my list of top time wasters (with solutions.)
-See also “Why We Procrastinate.”
+Understanding Procrastination Triggers and “Why We Procrastinate” can help.
+So can identifying priorities and deciding what to say yes or no to.

-I’ve thought about selling used books on Amazon as a possibility to earn a little money for a long time.
-I finally got around to taking a look at it, and discovered there’s a lot of competition there.
+I thought about selling used books on Amazon as a possibility to earn a little money for a long time.
+When I finally got around to taking a look at it I discovered there’s a lot of competition.
 Is it really worth the amount of time it would take to post items and ship them?
-I’m thinking probably not.
+Probably not.
 Too many people have already jumped on that wagon.
-I’d better think of something else for my retirement plan.
 Sometimes, if you procrastinate too long, you miss that window of opportunity and it will pass right on by.

 So what can we do about it?
 One thing is to pause, review and evaluate what we’re spending our time on.
 Are the projects we’re working on really effective for reaching our goals?
 Is the idea we’re thinking of a good one to pursue or not?
-Take a close look at the Return on Investment (ROI) and Find the Sweet Spot.
+Take a close look at the Return on Investment (ROI).
 ROI is frequently used in terms of financial return, but on a personal level we really need to consider the investment of our time and energy (both of which are resources available in limited amounts) and the likely outcome or results.
+Look for VIP AIMS that have BIG impact and HIGH engagement.
 Life is too short to not being doing the things that support our top priority values.

 Once you’re very clear about what it is that you really want to do, the next thing is to get yourself motivated to TAKE ACTION.
 Like this Nike advertisement says: “Yesterday you said tomorrow.
 Just do it!”